What You Need To Know

 Important Open Enrollment Dates

-- Once open enrollment ends on December 15, 2019, you can only enroll if you have a qualifying life event.
-If you have such an event, you have 60 days to either enroll in a qualified health plan for the first time, or change the plan you are enrolled in to more suitable coverage.
+- Open enrollment for 2020 started November 1, 2019 and ended December 30, 2019.
+After December 30, 2019, you can only enroll if you have a qualifying life event.
+If you have such an event, you have 60 days to either enroll in a qualified health plan for the first time or change the plan you are enrolled into more suitable coverage.

 Health Benefit Exchange 2020 Insurers